Market Capitalization: Definition, What It Tells You, Formula

 While the share price of a company tells you how much it costs to own a piece of the company, it doesn’t really give you any hints as to the size of the company or how much the company is worth.

-Market cap, on the other hand, might give you some hints about how a particular stock might behave.
+Market cap, on the other hand, can reveal how a particular stock might behave.
 For example, large companies may be more stable and experience less volatility than their smaller counterparts.

 Evaluate Stocks Using Market Cap